Menditect/documentation/additional/02-bestpractice/test-maintenance.md

 Downloading revisions and adapting test configurations can be time consuming, especially for large Mendix projects.

+Think twice before adapting.
+[Knowing when to adapt](../howtos/know-when-to-adapt-revision) helps save time if you have made changes to you App, and want to execute a test.

 Recommended is to set up a CI/CD pipeline, which uses the [API's in MTA](../../cicd).
 Setup a scheduded nightly action running at 5:00 UTC that always [downloads the latest revision](../../cicd#post-download-revision) of the relevant development branch(es).
 This way, you will not have to wait for the download to complete during working hours.